baileyp1/PhylogenomicsPipelines/README.md

 ### Example
 A typical example is shown at the bottom of the command line help.
 <!--  NB - TAKEN FROM OTHER PIPELINE - TAYLIR
+UPTOHERE29.10.2020
+Add some of the info below for this pipeline
+Continue to add the outputs

 Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -M.

 The Slurm options, -Q, -V and -W, will need to be altered depending on how Slurm is set up.
 Slurm memory options, -R and -U, will need to be altered depending on the size of the data set.
 The values set in the above example were appropriate for building gene trees containing up to 3,200 samples.